 B.5.1 Apparatus casing and air-handling unit plenums should be inspected monthly.
-However, if, after several inspections, such frequent inspection is determined to be unnecessary, the interval between inspections can be adjusted to suit the conditions.
+If, after several inspections, such frequent inspection is determined to be unnecessary, the interval between inspections can be adjusted to suit the conditions.

-B.5.2 Ceiling cavity, raised floor, and duct distribution plenums should be inspected in a manner similar to that of ducts, beginning with quarterly inspections and adjusting the frequency to suit dirt buildup conditions.
+B.5.2 Ceiling cavity plenums, raised floor plenums, and duct distribution plenums should be inspected in a manner similar to that of ducts, beginning with quarterly inspections and adjusting the frequency to suit dirt buildup conditions.

 B.5.3 Cleaning should be undertaken whenever an inspection indicates the need, especially in common plenums serving more than one fan or system.
-Where plenum chambers being used for storage exist, arrangements, such as keeping the doors locked, should be made to prevent such usage.
+Where plenum chambers could be used for storage, arrangements, such as keeping the doors locked, should be made to prevent such usage.
 (See 4.3.10.)